-The Africa Centre of Excellence for Sustainable Cooling and Cold chain (ACES)
+Briefing Note on the Africa Centre of Excellence for Sustainable Cooling and Cold chain (ACES)

-(R-COOL), a joint program of Rwanda Environment Management Authority (REMA) and U4E to advance the country’s sustainable development priorities and ambitions for enhanced collaboration on sustainable cooling throughout the continent.
+(R-COOL), a joint Rwanda Environment Management Authority (REMA) and U4E programme to advance the country’s sustainable development priorities and ambitions for enhanced collaboration on sustainable cooling throughout the continent.

-Living Laboratories will be deployed in strategic locations in rural areas and will conduct research and offer technical assistance, demonstrations and knowledge transfer to the farmers and rural communities.
+Living Laboratories will be deployed in strategic locations in rural areas and will conduct research and offer technical assistance, demonstrations and knowledge transfer to rural communities.

 ACES is executed in four phases:

 - Phase I (Q3 2020 – Q2 2021) includes a Cooling Needs Assessment that, along with other existing studies, provides the foundational underpinning and design concept of the Centre.
 It is concluded with the Primary Research Report and Synthesis Report finalised.

 - Phase II (2021) entails the full design, technology definition, and staffing definition, hiring of key staff, and full design and technology definition of one initial Living Laboratory as a demonstration location in a showcase community in Rwanda.

 - Phase III (2022) includes full staff recruitment, purchase and installation of equipment, and commissioning of the Centre, followed by that of the initial Living Laboratory in Rwanda.

 - Phase IV (2023 onwards) will scale-up to pan-African Living Laboratories with demonstrations of ACES solutions in communities in numerous countries, demonstrating new technologies and business models and feeding lessons learned back to the Centre in Kigali.
 In the meanwhile, the hub in Kigali will train trainers from throughout Africa, enhancing the expertise of academics, technicians and practitioners, and supporting educational opportunities for university students and other stakeholders by engaging them in research and development projects.